oconnor663/jacko.io/posts/async_tasks.md

 returned `Pending`, there must be at least one wake time registered, because the only source of blocking was `Sleep`.
 But now we have a second source of
 blocking: `JoinHandle`.
-If a `JoinHandle` is `Pending`, it could be because the other task is sleeping and has registered a wake time.
+If a `JoinHandle` is `Pending`, it could be because the other task is sleeping and will register a wake time.
 However, it could also be that the other task is about to return `Ready` as soon as we poll it, and we just haven't polled it yet.
 This is sensitive to the _order_ of our tasks list.
 If a task at the front is waiting on a task at the back, we might end up with `Pending` tasks and yet no wakeups scheduled.

-And that's exactly what's happened to us.
+That's exactly what's happened to us.
 Our main task is probably blocking on the first `JoinHandle`.
 The main loop wakes up, polls the main task, and that handle is still `Pending`.
 Then it polls all the `other_tasks`.
 Each of them prints an "end" message, signals its `JoinHandle`, and returns `Ready`.
 At that point, we need to poll the main task again instead of trying to sleep.
 But how can the loop know that?
 Do we need to hack in another `static` flag?
-No, there's already a way to tell the main loop not to sleep: `Waker`!
+No, there's already a way to tell the main loop not to sleep: `Waker`.

 We've been using [`futures::task::noop_waker`] to supply a dummy `Waker` since Part One.
 When `Sleep` was the only source of blocking, there was nothing for the `Waker` to communicate, and all we needed was a placeholder to satisfy the compiler.
-But things have changed.
-Our `wrap_with_join_state` function is already invoking `Waker`s correctly when tasks finish, and now we want those `Waker`s to _do something_.
-How do we make our own `Waker`?
+But now things have changed.
+Our `wrap_with_join_state` function is already invoking `Waker`s correctly when tasks finish, and we need those `Waker`s to _do something_.
+How do we write our own `Waker`?

 [`futures::task::noop_waker`]: https://docs.rs/futures/latest/futures/task/fn.noop_waker.html

 `Waker` implements `From<Arc<W>>`, where `W` is anything with the [`Wake`] trait, which requires a `wake` method.[^RawWaker] That method takes `self:
-Arc<Self>`, which is a little funny,[^clone] but apart from that we can do whatever we want with it.
-The simplest option is to build what's effectively an `Arc<Mutex<bool>>`[^atomic] and to set it to `true` when any task needs a wakeup.[^waker_per_task] That's not so different from a `static` flag, but in theory other people's futures can invoke our `Waker` without needing to know the private implementation details of our main loop.
+Arc<Self>`, which is a little funny,[^clone] but apart from that it can do whatever we like.
+The simplest option is to build what's effectively an `Arc<Mutex<bool>>`[^atomic] and to set it to `true` when any task has received a wakeup.[^waker_per_task] That's not so different from a `static` flag, but in theory other people's futures can invoke our `Waker` without needing to know the private implementation details of our main loop.
 Here's our glorified `bool`: